bwmcadams/blog-old/_posts/2011-08-05-ScalaPythonJavaCaptureBlockResult.markdown

     *"Where the hell did this `status` variable come from?
 It wasn't ever declared in an outer scope!"*

-While we've avoided initialzing `status` to null, we still encounter the pesky mutability issue.
+While we've avoided initializing `status` to null, we still encounter the pesky mutability issue.
 We ultimately ended up with a variable `status` which can be mutated later.
 This isn't ideal, but as far as I know Python has no way to enable/enforce immutable state.

 Python also can take us closer to an ideal state with the for/foreach constructs.
 My big gripe with the previous Java for loop code was the need to declare a mutable `List` and incrementally add to it.
 Python has a cure for what ails us here, in the form of generators — a feature which, as you'll see, I'd give my left pinkie (or maybe just the last millimeter of my left pinkie nail) to have in Scala as well.